 Sarong and sheet sleeping bags

 Some guest houses in Asia have extremely grotty bottom sheets and pillow cases, they don’t supply a top sheet and the blanket isn’t washed.
 We have used the sarong and sheet sleeping bags as clean covers quite often.
+Couch surfers swear by them.

 Sheet sleeping bags or sleeping bag liners are absolutely essential for Himalayan or hot climate trekking.
 Sleeping bags aren’t always.